FReakYdiVi/2nn1b/README.md

 therefore adding an element of variation into the process.
 So in this way Varitional Autoencoders are used for generating samples of input which are similar to the given input(x) and **Conditional Autoencoder** is one step up in which we also add a condition that is to be fulfilled and this condition is passes through both encoder and decoder

+THERE ARE MANY RESULTS THAT I HAD GOT BUT I HAD INCLUDED VERY FEW BEST RESULTS ONLY

 # Referrals